-Western culture seems to be drifting further from connection with the self, and that includes our natural hunger and satiety cues.
-Busy lifestyles combined with near-constant stimulation from our most common dining partner -a smartphone- have distanced many of us from eating in a natural, intuitive manner.
-This phenomenon, combined with the rise of social media bombarding us with subtle and not-so-subtle messages about how we should look and eat, has contributed to a rise in disordered eating in North America.
-In Canada, 94% of adults use some form of social media, which intentionally or not, increases exposure to thinner, athletic body ideals.
+Busy lifestyles combined with near-constant stimulation from our most common dining partner -a smartphone- have distanced most of us from our hunger cues.
+This phenomenon, combined with the onslaught of social media messages telling us how we should look and eat, has contributed to a rise in disordered eating in North America.
+In Canada, 94% of adults use some form of social media which increases our exposure to thinner, athletic body types.
 This exposure has been linked to an increase in disordered eating and negative self-esteem, particularly among adolescents.

-I am delighted every time I see a body-positive or body-neutral Instagram account, which are thankfully on the rise, or a Registered Dietitian’s account that promotes normalized, intuitive eating and is food-inclusive.
+I am delighted every time I see a body-positive or body-neutral Instagram account.
 For decades, the predominant paradigm around health and preventative medicine has focused on reducing body size.
-People are tired of being told their bodies aren’t good enough, their diets aren’t healthy enough, and that they need to work harder to change themselves, and with the rise of Social Media over the past decade, movements can spread like wildfire.
+People are tired of being told their bodies aren’t good enough, their diets aren’t healthy enough, and that they need to work harder to change themselves.
 However, the fitspo, gluten-free, lectin-free, fully-raw, juice cleanse accounts are out there, and while they are typically well-intentioned and positive for some, adolescents are particularly vulnerable to fad diets and exercise trends.
 Even the most well-informed adults can find themselves susceptible to diet culture.
 It is difficult to measure the impact of being bombarded with numerous health and wellness messages each day.

-The best way we can arm ourselves against media messages and harmful language is education.
-Knowing how to recognize a problematic or destructive message can help use control how it impacts us.
-When we frequently see words like “good” foods, “bad” foods, clean eating, detox diet, toxic, cheat day, fatterday, guilt-free, wellness, cleanse, detox, junk food, etc. that language begins to inform our own narrative around food.
+The best way we can arm ourselves against media messages and harmful language is through education.
+Knowing how to recognize problematic and destructive messaging can help control its impact.
+When we frequently see words like “good” foods, “bad” foods, clean eating, detox diet, toxic, cheat day, guilt-free, wellness, cleanse, detox, junk food, etc. that language begins to inform our own narrative around food.
 Have you ever heard someone say “I ate like sh*t this week” or “I’ve been so bad lately” when talking about their food choices?
 Have you ever said those things yourself?
 Even if you were joking when you said those things, the language we use to talk about food (and ourselves) is more important than you might think.
-We unknowingly perpetuate diet culture by using certain terms that have become mainstream.
+We unknowingly perpetuate diet culture by using these stigmatizing terms.

 Let’s debunk a couple of these terms.